Table of Contents

 Precipitated withdrawals can be caused by taking the Suboxone too early and not letting those opiate receptors clear out, thereby causing withdrawal.
 You do NOT want this to happen.
 To make sure that you are in full withdrawal, your prescribing doctor will rate your withdrawal symptoms on a certain scale called the C.O.W.S.
 (Clinical Opiate Withdrawal Sale).
 That way, you both can make sure that you avoid precipitated withdrawals.

 After your opiate receptors have cleared and you are in full withdrawal, you can then take your first dose of Suboxone.
-(See graphic on the right) This will “trick” your opiate receptors into thinking it’s being fed opiates and will also block any other “real” opiates that try to occupy those receptors.
+(See graphic above) This will “trick” your opiate receptors into thinking it’s being fed opiates and will also block any other “real” opiates that try to occupy those receptors.

 How Do You Take Suboxone?
 What’s It Like?